xfbs/passgen/docs/index.md

     ---

-    Passgen uses a custom language to be able to generate any kinds of sequences.
+    Passgen supports a dialect of [regular expressions][regex] to be able to generate any kinds of sequences.

     [:octicons-arrow-right-24: Grammar][grammar]